IBIResearch/EasyAxisOrientationEstimation/README.md

 include("orientationEstimation.jl")
 ```

-### Non-interactive Pluto Notebooks

-A non-interactive snapshot of the notebook can be explored by opening the `orientationEstimation.html` in a browser.

 ## Output

 The notebook contains the whole evaluation pipeline related to the project.
 Note that running the notebook for the first time can take serval minutes, as Julia packages are installed and a large number of data sets are processed.

-Running the notebook will result in the (re)creation of
+Running the notebook/script will result in the (re)creation of
 * an exemplary reconstruction (`images/eval1.gif`),
 * a set of figures illustrating the estimation process (`eval2.gif`, `weights.svg`, `weightsandfit.svg`),
-* the `results.csv`, which contains the easy axis orientation, its estimate, estimation error and the position of the sample inside the fov and
+* the `results.csv`, which contains the easy axis orientation, its estimate, estimation error and the position of the sample inside the field of view, and
 * a histogram with the distribution of the easy axis alignment estimation error (`errordistribution.svg`).

 ## Open MPI Data